Dermatology Practice Valuation: 2026 Benchmarks

 Despite modest reimbursement headwinds and a 2.83% Medicare conversion factor cut in early 2025, dermatology continues to outperform broader healthcare services on margin durability and transaction multiples.
 Sector expansion is increasingly anchored by aesthetic diversification, tele-dermatology adoption, and recurring medspa models—each of which supports sustained investor confidence.

-As consolidation advances, top-performing dermatology practices that combine medical stability with cosmetic growth continue to clear at 8–12× EBITDA, while mature regional platforms can achieve 12×+.
-The market’s depth, scale opportunity, and recurring revenue profile make dermatology one of the most sought-after segments in 2025 healthcare M&A.
+As consolidation advances, top-performing dermatology practices that combine medical stability with cosmetic growth likely clear at 8–12× EBITDA, while mature regional platforms can achieve 12×+.
+The market’s depth, scale, opportunity, and recurring revenue profile make dermatology one of the most sought-after segments in 2025 healthcare M&A.

 Learn More

-FOCUS Investment Banking specializes in maximizing transaction value for healthcare practice owners through our proven quarterback approach to M&A advisory.
+FOCUS Investment Banking specializes in maximizing transaction value for medical practice owners through our proven quarterback approach to M&A advisory.

-If you’d like to learn more about our healthcare investment banking services.
+If you’d like to learn more about our healthcare investment banking services, you can reach out here.

 Sources: